tldr-pages/tldr/pages/common/openttd.md

 > Open source clone of the Microprose game "Transport Tycoon Deluxe".
 > More information: <https://www.openttd.org>.

+- Start a new game:

+`openttd -g`

-- Load new/save game at start:
+- Load save game at start:

 `openttd -g {{path/to/file}}`